 We have established a team managing delivery services for our restaurants.
-We primarily use dedicated riders, who are managed by third-party delivery companies contracted with us, to deliver orders.
-In 2019, Company sales through delivery accounted for approximately 21% of total Company sales, which further increased to approximately 30% in 2020, 32% in 2021 and 39% in 2022, partially driven by the increased delivery orders as a result of the COVID-19 pandemic, and slightly decreased to 36% in 2023 as dine-in significantly rebounded in 2023 compared to the pandemic-impacted prior year.
+Previously, we primarily used dedicated riders managed by third-party delivery companies contracted with us.
+In 2024, we also used platform riders to deliver orders.
+In 2019, Company sales through delivery accounted for approximately 21% of total Company sales, which further increased to approximately 30% in 2020, 32% in 2021 and 39% in 2022, partially driven by the increased delivery orders as a result of the COVID-19 pandemic, and slightly decreased to 36% in 2023 as dinein significantly rebounded in 2023 compared to the pandemic-impacted prior year.
+In 2024, delivery contributed approximately 39% of KFC and Pizza Hut's Company sales.